dotzenith/tok/README.md

 [TickTick Developer Docs](https://developer.ticktick.com/docs) can be found here.

-I started working on this with a lot of enthusiasm because I thought that at long last, I had found a solution to all of my woes.
+I started working on this with a lot of enthusiasm because I thought at long last, I had found a solution to all of my woes.
 I've long wanted a commandline client for a To-Do app that works on all of my devices.
 TickTick has an app for all of my devices and I was **elated** to find out there was a documented API for it.